Franklin Gómez: Early years and education

 Gómez was born in Puerto Plata Province in the Dominican Republic.
 His father, Eugenio Gómez, was a fisherman and his mother, Margarita Matos, was a housewife.
 In 1991, Franklin's father died as a consequence of medical malpractice.
 As a result, his mother decided to move to Puerto Rico, along with Franklin and her other two sons: Emanuel and Abel.
 During childhood, Gómez played basketball and baseball.
 He began wrestling when he was 12 years old, training at Club Sparta in San Juan.

-He came to New Jersey his freshman year of high school where he stayed with a host family, Bill and Diane McGrath, in Hammonton, New Jersey and attended St. Augustine Preparatory School in Richland, New Jersey.
-Aside of wrestling, Gómez completed a Bachelor's degree in Human Resources, with a major in Psychology from Michigan State, as well as a Master's degree in Business Administration from Walden University.
+He came to the United States and lived in New Jersey his freshman year of high school where he stayed with a host family, Bill and Diane McGrath, in Hammonton, New Jersey and attended St. Augustine Preparatory School in Richland, New Jersey.
+Gómez would then move to Brandon, Florida, where he attended Brandon High School.
+Aside of wrestling, Gómez completed a Bachelor's degree in Human Resources, with a major in psychology from Michigan State, as well as a Master's degree in Business Administration from Walden University.

 Wrestling career

-While studying at St. Augustine Prep in New Jersey, Gómez won district and regional titles at 103 and 112 lbs.
-He wrestled at Brandon High School in Brandon, Florida and won a state title at 119 lb his senior year.
-Gómez also wrestled for Michigan State and won an NCAA Division I title at 133 pounds in 2009.
-After graduation, he was recruited to Penn State University and trains freestyle wrestling at the Nittany Lion Wrestling Club.
+While studying at St. Augustine Prep in New Jersey, Gómez won district and regional titles at 103 and 112-pounds.
+He then wrestled at Brandon High School in Brandon, Florida, and was the 2005 Florida 2A 119-pound state champion his senior year.
+Gómez also completed the triple crown of high school wrestling in 2005, winning a folkstyle national championship, along with the junior freestyle and junior Greco-Roman national championships.

+Following high school, Gómez wrestled collegiately for Michigan State, where he won an NCAA Division I title at 133-pounds in 2009.
+After graduation, he was recruited to the Nittany Lion Wrestling Club at Penn State University, where he trained in freestyle wrestling.

 During the 2011 Pan American Games in Guadalajara, Mexico, Gómez won the first gold medal in the sport of wrestling for Puerto Rico.
-He has won his last three tournaments in Romania, Italy and Germany.
+He would win his next three tournaments in Romania, Italy and Germany.
 In his last performance, he defeated the current world champion in the 60 kg, the Russian wrestler Besik Kudukhov, claiming the gold medal in the Grand Prix of Germany.
 After becoming the sub-champion and winning a silver medal in the 2011 World Championships, Gomez also won his country a spot at the 2012 London Olympics.

 At the 2012 Olympics in London, Gómez faced Besik Kudukhov of Russia again but this time in the first round.
 Kudukhov defeated Gomez 3–1 and made the final but was defeated by Toghrul Asgarov of Azerbaijan.
 With Kudukhov making the final, Gomez was made eligible to wrestle for a medal in the repechage rounds.
 Gómez fought against Yogeshwar Dutt in the repechage rounds, but lost again 0–3, and Dutt eventually claimed the bronze medal.